Dale Earnhardt Jr. on the special texts he received from Rick Hendrick and Kenny Chesney

 “When I was doing my speech, I worried I sounded monotone, and I wonder if anyone’s bored, I hate they have to suffer through this.
 Everyone’s like, ‘Oh man, you did good,’ so it’s great to get that positive feedback.”

-Watch the full interview with the Hendrick Motorsports driver at 6 p.m. today on NBCSN’s NASCAR America.
+Watch the full interview with the Hendrick Motorsports driver at 6 p.m. today on NBCSN’s NASCAR America, which will have reaction from host Carolyn Manno and analysts Kyle Petty and Greg Biffle.